wpmudev/coursepress/README.md

 Many tasks as well as basic quality control are done via grunt.
 Below is a list of supported tasks.

-**Important**: Before making a pull-request to the super branch (2.0-dev) always run the tasks `grunt php` followed by `grunt` - this ensures that all .php, .js and .css files are validated and existing unit tests pass.
-If one of those tasks reports problems then fix those problems before submitting the pull request.
+**Important**: Before making a pull-request to the super branch (2.0-dev) always run the task `grunt` - this ensures that all .php, .js and .css files are validated and existing unit tests pass.
+If an problems are reported then fix those problems before submitting the pull request.

 #### Grunt Task Runner